T–V distinction in the world's languages: Catalan

 Catalan uses the singular pronouns tu (informal) and vostè (formal), while vosaltres (informal) and vostès (formal) are used for two or more addressees.
 The form vós, used instead of tu to address someone respectfully, follows the same concordance rules as the French vous (verbs in second-person plural, adjectives in singular), and vostè follows the same concordance rules as the Spanish usted (verbs in third person).
 Vostè originated from vostra mercè as a calque from Spanish, and replaced the original Catalan form vós.

-In some dialects, vós is no longer used.
+In some dialects, vós is no longer used in the singular.
 Other dialects have a three-way distinction tu / vós / vostè, where vós is used as a respectful form for elders and respected friends, and vostè for foreigners and people whom one does not know well.
 Vostè is more distant than vós.

 The Administration uses vós to address people.

 French

 In most French-speaking regions (with some exceptions, see North American and Ivorian French below), a rigid T–V distinction is upheld.
 With regard to the second-person singular, tu is used informally, whereas vous is used to convey formality.
 The second-person plural is always vous.
 The formal vous is expected when encountering any unknown adult under normal circumstances.
 In general, the switch from vous to tu is "negotiated" on a case-by-case basis; it can happen nearly unconsciously, or can be explicitly negotiated.
 For instance, some couples have been known to call each other vous for some time while dating, and gradually switch to calling each other tu.
 The verb tutoyer means "address someone with tu-forms, speak informally"; by contrast vouvoyer means "address someone with vous forms".
 Rigidly sticking to vous can become equally awkward in a long-standing relationship.

 In certain circumstances, however, tu is used more broadly.
 For example, new acquaintances who are conscious of having something socially significant in common (e.g., student status, or the same "rank" in some hierarchy) often use tu more or less immediately.
 In some cases, there may be an explicitly defined practice in a particular company, political party, as to the use of tu and vous.
 Also, using the vous in conjunction with someone's given name is rather current in France as a less formal way of addressing someone, e.g. at work, among members of an association etc. Children and adolescents generally use tu to speak with someone of their own age, whether known or not.
 Tu can also be used to show disrespect to a stranger, such as when surprising a thief or cursing other drivers on the road.